reTHINK-project/scenario-service-implementation/docs/scenarios/smart-contextual-assistance/readme.md

 Smart Contextual Assistance
 ---------------------------

+### Summary

+The Smart Contextual Assistance scenario is based on [D1.1 Contextual Enriched Communication in Smart Enterprises](https://github.com/reTHINK-project/use-cases/wiki/Contextual-Enriched-Communication-in-Smart-Enterprises) and is supported by an App delivering Human to Human communication and Human to Machine communication (IoT) features that automaticaly adapt according to users context.
+Thus, it behaves as a Smart Business Assistance app when the user is in a Work context or it behaves as a Smart Personal Assistance app when the user is in a Personal context.
+The Smart Business Assistance enables Alice to collaborate with co-workers, external partners using other similar applications, as well as with customers.
+In addition, the Smart Business Assistance enables Alice to control office rooms and uses user's bracelet for occupational safety and health purposes.
+The Smart Personal Assistance manages personal communications, enables the control of smart home devices and provides a personal wellness coach to assist user's wellbeing.

+User's context can be derived from different sources including:

+-	location
+-	wearable devices including bracelet
+-	communication parties
+-	sensors in Alice's mobile
+-	sensors in physical places where Alice is located
+-	calendar
+-	opened web documents

+#### Summary of Required functionalities

+The Smart Contextual Assistance requires the following major reTHINK functionalities:

+**Phase 1**

+-	Hyperty Runtime in Browser
+-	Hyperty Runtime in Smartphone
+-	Hyperty Runtime in Nodejs
+-	Vertx Message Node and its associated Protostub
+-	A second Message Node and its associated Protostub to test cross domain H2H Communication interoperability
+-	Catalogue server as specified in D2.2 supporting protostub descriptors, Hyperty descriptors, Data Object Schema.
+-	Domain Registry as specified in D2.2 supporting Hyperty Instance registration, Hyperty Data Object Instance registration
+-	An IdP server and its associated IdP (Proxy) protostub
+-	Account registration
+-	Identity login
+-	Authorisation
+-	Identity association to Hyperty
+-	Identity assertion
+-	Chat and Group Chat
+-	Human Presence

+**Phase 2**

+-	Discovery service
+-	Hyperty Runtime in Kurento Media Server to support Group Communication
+-	Catalogue server as specified in D2.2 supporting protostub descriptors, Hyperty descriptors, Data Object Schema, Hyperty Runtime descriptors.
+-	Domain Registry as specified in D2.2 supporting Hyperty Instance registration, Hyperty Data Object Instance registration, Hyperty Runtime instance registration
+-	Human Discovery
+-	Machine / Object Discovery
+-	Trust calculation / evaluation
+-	File Sharing
+-	Screen Sharing
+-	Device Control / Actuation

 ### Scenario Environment

 The Smart Contextual Assistance scenario is based on [D1.1 Contextual Enriched Communication in Smart Enterprises](https://github.com/reTHINK-project/use-cases/wiki/Contextual-Enriched-Communication-in-Smart-Enterprises).
 Stakeholders and Business Roles involved in the Smart Contextual Assistance scenario are the following: